 👍 Yes!
 You almost always want a "Test Please".
 We usually want a second pair of eyes to catch unseen errors!
 This isn't necessary for small changes, such as spelling mistakes.

-If you are writing code, your Pull Request (PR) review is your "Test Please"
+If you are writing code, the Pull Request (PR) review is your "Test Please".

 Tips: